ember-learn/cli-guides/guides/basic-use/cli-commands.md

 ### Example use

-This command below will create a folder called `x-select`.
+This command below will create a folder called `ember-x-select`.

 ```shell
 ember addon ember-x-select